CNAPP: The Key to Cloud-Native Applications Security

-To solve this problem, automatic security controls are used to check for misconfigurations and vulnerabilities, and provide guidance for remediating found issues.
-This mechanism saves time and reduces the risk of human error, making it a crucial aspect of CNAPP.
+To solve this problem, security controls are used to check for misconfigurations and vulnerabilities, and provide guidance for remediating found issues.
+This mechanism saves time through automation and reduces the risk of human error, making it a crucial aspect of CNAPP.

-For example, you can see a control from the Cyscale platform in the image below.
+For example, you can see a control from the Cyscale security platform in the image below.

-When an asset does not pass a control, an alert is generated.
+When an asset does not pass a control, an alert is generated in real time.

-Targeted alerts that highlight vulnerabilities and misconfigurations in a cloud environment are crucial; reacting to and fixing findings quickly can save a company from a breach.
+Targeted alerts that highlight vulnerabilities and misconfigurations in a cloud environment are crucial; reacting to and fixing findings quickly to reduce the attack surface can save a company from a breach.